sortecoevo/sortee/content/past.md

 You can download Final Schedule of the conference [Download file](/img/SORTEE_2022_Schedule.pdf).
 &nbsp;

 You can find video recordings of the talks on [this OSF Meetings page](https://osf.io/meetings/SORTEE2022).
-This page includes English transcripts (and eventually will include transcripts translated to a few other languages).
+This page includes plenary recording files to download, along with **English transcripts and translations into Hindi, Spanish, Portuguese, and French**.

 To watch recordings of plenary presentations with captions in any language, visit our [YouTube channel](https://www.youtube.com/channel/UClkqZ7VO08b6d-vpNFumNTA/playlists).